smithgeoffrey/go-coop/ERROR_HANDLING.md

         Error() string
     }

-Because anything that implements it is an Error, you can create custom error types:
+Because anything that implements it is an Error, you can create custom error types:  just create a type and apply a method to it that satisfies the error interface:

     type ErrorChickenDoorJammed struct {
         message string